wouldBeNerd/wrap_sql_in_jsfn_with_params/README.md

 # wrap_sql_in_jsfn_with_params
-reads an sql script and writes it to a javascript function that returns said sql script as string, switches out parameters which it then includes in the function call
+reads an sql script file and writes it to a javascript file function that returns said sql script as string, switches out parameters which it then includes in the function call

 ### how to use:
-* move wrap_SQL.js to same location as sql script file you wish to wrap
+* require wrap_sql
-* adjust filename, parameters and values in top of wrap_SQL.js file
+* pass in the following parameters (filename without extension as string, array of parameters array of parameter values to replace)
 * save file (Duuh)
 * execute in cmd.exe `node wrap_SQL.js`